shog50/holbertonschool-hbnb/part1/README.md

   3. Persistence Layer (Repositories): Handles database operations.
 Acts as an interface to the storage layer.
 ##  Business Logic Layer

+This layer defines core domain entities and enforces business rules:

+- **User**
+  Can register, authenticate, own places, and write reviews.
+Can be a regular user or admin.

+- **Place**
+  Represents a rental listing.
+Includes amenities and reviews.
+Owned by a user.

+- **Review**
+  Linked to a user and a place.
+Includes rating and feedback.
+Validates against duplicate or self-reviews.

+- **Amenity**
+  Represents features such as Wi-Fi, air conditioning, etc. Can be linked to multiple places.

+These models are designed with extensibility and data consistency in mind.
 ##  Sequence Diagrams
 1. 🧾 User Registration
 2. 🏠 Place Creation